francescomaiomascio/francescomaiomascio/README.md

 ## What I work on

-I design **runtime architectures for AI-enabled systems** — with a focus on the part most systems avoid defining explicitly: **execution**.
+I design **runtime architectures for AI-enabled systems** that operate *after inference* — where intent alone is no longer sufficient.

-Modern AI systems are good at producing intent.
+Modern AI systems are effective at producing proposals.
-They are far less precise at deciding **whether that intent should be executed at all**.
+They are far less effective at determining **whether those proposals should be accepted, rejected, or deferred** in a running system.

-My work sits *after inference*:
+My work focuses on the boundary where intent encounters reality:
-where proposed actions become **authorized, observable, and durable state transitions** or are rejected.
+where proposed actions must become **legitimate, observable, and durable** state transitions — or be explicitly denied.

-> [!NOTE]
-> *Execution is an architectural concern, not plumbing.*

-Inference proposes intent; **execution decides** whether that intent is legitimate, authorized, and accountable.
-Execution defines **who can act**, **when**, **what state may change**, and **how responsibility is tracked**.

-In *long-running systems*, this is not an implementation detail — it is the system’s behavior.

-Most AI systems treat execution as obvious or external.
-That assumption fails once systems run continuously, affect real state, and must remain accountable.

-The hard problem is not intelligence.
-It is what happens **after** intelligence produces intent.
+At this layer, the central problem is not intelligence, but **decision under authority**: who is allowed to act, under which conditions, and with what accountable consequences.

+In long-running systems, this boundary defines behavior.
+It determines not just *what* the system can do, but **what it is allowed to do — and why**.

 > [!IMPORTANT]
 > **Invariant** — *Inference proposes.
 Execution decides.*